This test is used to evaluate kidney function.

 Creatinine is a breakdown product of creatine phosphate in muscle, and it is generally produced at a constant rate by the body (depending on muscle mass).

 What is a creatinine blood test?

 Measurement of serum creatinine is a simple test, and it is the most commonly used indicator of kidney function.
-It measures the level of creatinine in your blood and can provide your doctor with information on how well your kidneys are working.
+It measures the creatinine level in your blood and can provide your doctor with information on how well your kidneys are working.

-An increase in the level of creatinine in the blood is a late marker, seen only with marked damage to functional nephrons.
+An increase in creatinine level in the blood is a late marker, seen only with considerable damage to functional nephrons.
 Therefore, this test is not suitable for detecting early-stage kidney disease.

 These structures filter waste products, excess water, and other impurities from the blood.
 The toxins are stored in the bladder and are then eliminated during urination.

-Creatinine is one of the substances that the kidneys normally remove from the body.
+Creatinine is one of the substances that the kidneys typically remove from the body.
 Doctors measure the level of creatinine in the blood to monitor kidney function.
-High creatinine levels can indicate that your kidney is damaged and not working properly.
+High creatinine levels can indicate that your kidney is damaged and not working correctly.

 Creatinine blood tests are usually done in conjunction with other laboratory tests, including a blood urea nitrogen (NUS) test and a basic metabolic panel (PMB) or a complete metabolic panel (PMC).

-These tests are done during routine physical exams to help diagnose certain diseases and to detect any problems with your kidney function.
+These tests are done during routine physical exams to help diagnose certain diseases and detect any kidney function problems.

 Glomerular filtration rate